cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 ### Improper Software Handling

 This section lumps together oversights in input and error handling.
-These (sometimes in combination) are a *big* part of what I’ve studied so far w.r.t. penetration testing (SQL injection comes to mind here as an immediate example that can have aspects of both improper input *and* error handling).
+These (sometimes in combination) are a *big* part of what I've studied so far w.r.t. penetration testing (SQL injection comes to mind here as an immediate example that can have aspects of both improper input *and* error handling).

 * [SQL Injection](../notes/sql-injection.md)
 * [TryHackMe: Jurassic Park](../notes/tryhackme-jurassic-park.md)